Xilinx/dfx-mgr/README.md

 platforms.

-DFX-MGR is merged in Petalinux 2021.1 onwards and the recipe is called ‘dfx-mgr’.
+DFX-MGR is merged in Petalinux 2021.1 onwards and the recipe is called `dfx-mgr`.
 The recipe is not enabled by default and user is expected to enable it.
-As of today, DFX-MGR can be used for dynamic loading/unloading of accelerators to PL (Programmable Logic) or AI Engine.
+As of today, DFX-MGR can be used for dynamic loading/unloading of accelerators to PL (Programmable Logic).
 The functionality is tested for loading/unloading of Flat shell (i.e. shell which does not have any reconfigurable partitions) and DFX shell (i.e. shell which contains static and dynamic region).
-As you can see in the diagram below DFX-MGR can load a 3RP design and a 2RP design with the corresponding accelerators dynamically without having to reboot the board
+As you can see in the diagram below DFX-MGR can load a 3RP design and a 2RP design with the corresponding accelerators dynamically without having to reboot the board.

-Once you compile petalinux by enabling the dfx-mgr recipe, you should have dfx-mgrd and dfx-mgr-client in `/usr/bin` of rootfs and libdfx-mgr.so in `/usr/lib`.
+Once you compile Petalinux by enabling the dfx-mgr recipe, you should have dfx-mgrd and dfx-mgr-client in `/usr/bin` of rootfs and libdfx-mgr.so in `/usr/lib`.
 The config file `daemon.conf` can be found in `/etc/dfx-mgrd/`.
 Config file is mandatory, refer the files section for details of it.
 A default